microshare/microshare.github.io/docs/2/general-user/meet-microshare/technical-overview.md

 ## 3. Proven embedded
 - Part of the Microshare™ platform has already successfully been integrated in other software by large publicly traded enterprise software companies.
 - Proven code quality through seamless integration and external audits (e.g. Black Duck).

+# What will I be working with?

+In order to view data on your environment, you will be interacting with the Microshare Platform online.
+After setting up a [Microshare Account](/docs/2/general-user/quick-start/create-an-account/) and your company's Microshare Admin shares the data with you, viewing data is as easy as heading over to the [https://app.microshare.io/](https://app.microshare.io/) page and following the [Access my Apps Guide](/docs/2/general-user/quick-start/access-my-apps/).

+Alternatively, if your Microshare Admin creates a guest app, no Microshare account is necessary!
+Just follow the link sent to your email inbox.